ray-project/ray/doc/source/rayserve/tensorflow.rst

 - How to load the model from file system in your RayServe definition
 - How to parse the JSON request and evaluated in Tensorflow

-This tutorial requires tensorflow 2.
-Please make sure you have tensorflow 2 installed.
+This tutorial requires Tensorflow 2.
+Please make sure you have Tensorflow 2 installed.

 .. code-block:: bash